MLS Undergraduate Program: Requirements

 One major advantage of the UW Medical Laboratory Science Program is the opportunity to learn complicated and highly technical laboratory procedures in an internship setting in clinical laboratories.

-The final year (three quarters) takes place in the clinical laboratories of the University of Washington Medical Center and its affiliates.
+The last two quarters take place in the clinical laboratories of the University of Washington Medical Center and its affiliates.
 This type of educational experience requires the cooperation of the clinical laboratories in the facilities listed below.
 The Medical Laboratory Science Program will not admit more students into the program than can be accommodated in these clinical facilities.

 • CHI Franciscan